-Exclusions: Students may pick a maximum of 6 units in science in year 11 or 7 units in year 12 (including Science Extension) Course Rationale:
+Exclusions: Students may pick a maximum of 6 units in science in year 11 or 7 units in year 12 (including Science Extension)

 The Chemistry Stage 6 Syllabus explores the structure, composition and reactions of and between all elements, compounds and mixtures that exist in the Universe.
 The discovery and synthesis of new compounds, the monitoring of elements and compounds in the environment, and an understanding of industrial processes and their applications to life processes are central to human progress and our ability to develop future industries and sustainability.
 The course further develops an understanding of chemistry through the application of Working Scientifically skills.
 It focuses on the exploration of models, understanding of theories and laws, and examination of the interconnectedness between seemingly dissimilar phenomena.
 Chemistry involves using differing scales, specialised representations, explanations, predictions and creativity, especially in the development and pursuit of new materials.
 It requires students to use their imagination to visualise the dynamic, minuscule world of atoms in order to gain a better understanding of how chemicals interact.
-The Chemistry as a foundation for undertaking investigations in a wide range of Science, Technology, Engineering and Mathematics (STEM) related fields.
-A knowledge and skills required to study chemistry after completing school, and supports participation in a range of careers in chemistry and related interdisciplinary industries.
-It is an essential discipline that currently addresses and will continue to address our energy needs and uses, the development of new materials.
+The Chemistry course builds on students' knowledge and skills developed in the Science Stage 5 course and increases their understanding of chemistry as a foundation for undertaking investigations in a wide range of Science, Technology, Engineering and Mathematics (STEM) related fields.
+A knowledge and understanding of chemistry is often the unifying link between interdisciplinary studies.
+The course provides the foundation knowledge and skills required to study chemistry after completing school, and supports participation in a range of careers in chemistry and related interdisciplinary industries.
+It is an essential discipline that currently addresses and will continue to address our energy needs and uses, the development of new materials, and sustainability issues as they arise.

-Year 11 Year 12

-Properties and Structure of Matter Equilibrium and Acid Reactions
+- Properties and Structure of Matter

-Introduction to Quantitative Chemistry Acid/base Reactions
+- Introduction to Quantitative Chemistry

-Reactive Chemistry Organic Chemistry
+- Reactive Chemistry

-Drivers of Reactions Applying Chemical Ideas
+- Drivers of Reactions

-Particular Course Requirements: